Our Mission

 The Story of Jericho Road

-Currently, Jericho Road boasts 14 beds in the D-House addiction treatment program and 19 beds in our continuing care homes, resulting in a total capacity of 33 beds.
-On average, 21 men participate in the D-House each year.
-Many of the residents who complete the program choose to continue their journey at one of our continuing care homes, where they receive ongoing support as they grow in their relationship with God, themselves, and their community.
+Today, Jericho Road offers 33 beds across our residential and continuing care programs—14 in the D-House and 19 in our supportive homes.
+On average, 21 men enter the D-House each year.
+Many choose to continue their journey in one of our homes, where they receive ongoing care while deepening their relationship with God, themselves, and their community.